ryedin/site/_documentation/private-networking.md

 Convox Racks are launched in public mode by default.
 You can specify private mode using one of two options:

   * Use the `--private` flag to `convox install`.
-  * Set the `Private` parameter of the rack CloudFormation stack to `Yes`.
+  * Set the `Private` parameter of the Rack CloudFormation stack to `Yes`.
 You can do this through the web console or by running `convox rack params set Private=Yes`.

 ## Public Rack